Dawud ibn Ali al-Hashimi

 Dawud ibn Ali al-Hashimi (داود بن علي الهاشمي) was an eighth century Abbasid personage.
-He served as the first governor of Medina and Mecca in 750 for the Abbasid Caliphate.
+He first served as the first governor of Kufa, and later as the first governor of Medina and Mecca in 750 for the Abbasid Caliphate.

 Life

 Al-Hashimi was the son of Ali ibn Abd Allah ibn al-Abbas.
-He was a paternal uncle of the first two Abbasid caliphs al-Saffah (r.
-750–754) and al-Mansur (r.
-754–775), making him one of the "uncles" ('umumah) that held a high degree of influence during the early years following the Abbasid Revolution.
+He was a paternal uncle of the first two Abbasid caliphs al-Saffah and al-Mansur, making him one of the "uncles" ('umumah) that held a high degree of influence during the early years following the Abbasid Revolution.

+In 750, al-Saffah appointed him governor of Medina and Mecca.
+During his brief tenure, Dawud acted decisively against Umayyad partisans and political opponents, ordering the execution of figures such as Abd Allah ibn Anbasa ibn Sa'id and Ismail ibn Umayya ibn Amr.
+Others, such as Ayyub ibn Musa ibn Amr ibn Sa'id, were also imprisoned and died while in his custody.

-His nephew, caliph al-Saffah appointed him governor of Medina and Mecca in 750, however he died in the office that same year he was succeeded by Ziyad ibn Ubaydallah the maternal uncle of al-Saffah. who appointed him in 750.
+Dawud died in office later in 750 and was succeeded by Ziyad ibn Ubayd Allah al-Harithi. in 750.